thats-nice-llc/pa-rebuild/=planning/upwork-ad.md

 - Well-defined user roles such as Author, Client, Admin, etc...
 - A dashboard for our editors to control banner ads on the website.
 - A client-facing dashboard where the client can view impressions related only to their company.
-- A portal where we can send links to conduct surveys to add companies or update company profile information (address, # of employees, revenue, bio, services/capabilities, etc...).
-This would see the company fill out a quick survey and the answers would either update their information or create a new company that can be tied to ads/articles.
+- A portal where we can send a link to conduct surveys to add companies or update company profile information (address, # of employees, revenue, bio, services/capabilities, etc...).

 Nice to haves, but not deal breakers: